tgilbert14/AnalyteView/README.md

 ## Comparison Plot

 This app allows you to select an Aquatic Field site, dates, and two analytes to compare, one '**main**' and another a secondary component.
 The data is pulled directly from the NEON database from the selected date range and plotted through time on a dual y-axis plot.
 The plot auto scales to allow for pattern detection between the various analytes.
-The plot is interactive and provides the exact sampling dates and concentrations.
+The plot is interactive and provides the exact sampling dates and concentrations when hovered over individual points.

 ![Example plot for Sycamore Creek (D14 Tucson, AZ) for conductivity vs ANC concentrations](ExPlot.jpg)

 ## Correlation Report

 The Correlation Report tab uses the '**main**' analyte chosen and calculates correlation compared to every other analyte independently.
+This is meant to help find patterns at each site where two analytes are correlated to each other. *Some site do not provide a value. may because of lack of data or bad data, still under investigation.
+Will provide update in future.

 ![Example table for Sycamore Creek (D14 Tucson, AZ) for correlation of conductivity compared to other measured analytes](ExCor.jpg)